Abhi8459/Codement/README.md

 Inspiration

--Traffic congestion is becoming one of the critical issues with the increasing population and automobiles in cities.
+Traffic congestion is becoming one of the critical issues with the increasing population and automobiles in cities.
 Traffic jams not only cause extra delay and stress for the drivers but also increase fuel consumption and air pollution.
--In an attempt to reduce traffic congestion, we developed an improved traffic management system in the form of a Computer Vision-based traffic light controller that can autonomously adapt to the traffic situation at the traffic signal.
+In an attempt to reduce traffic congestion, we developed an improved traffic management system in the form of a Computer Vision-based traffic light controller that can autonomously adapt to the traffic situation at the traffic signal.
 The proposed system sets the green signal time adaptively according to the traffic density at the signal and ensures that the direction with more traffic is allotted a green signal for a longer duration of time as compared to the direction with lesser traffic.

 Implementation Details